 \subsection{Simulation of dynamics}

-Simulations of the time evolution for the TFIM with open boundary conditions and 3-state Potts model were conducted using a second-order time-evolving block decimation (TEBD) algorithm \cite{vidal2004efficient, verstraete2004matrix, paeckel2019time}.
-The time step was fixed at $\delta = 0.1$, with the maximum dimension set to $D = 300$ and the singular value cutoff maintained at $\chi > 10^{-6}$.
-In Figure \ref{fig:D} we compare various values of $D$ for the TFIM (Figure \ref{fig:D}(a)) and the 3-state Potts Model (Figure \ref{fig:D}(b)).
-In both cases, the Kibble-Zurek exponent $\mu$ remains robust for moderately small bond dimensions, showing visible deviations only for very small $D$.
+Simulations of the time evolution for the Ising model with open boundary conditions and Potts model were conducted using a second-order time-evolving block decimation (TEBD) algorithm \cite{vidal2004efficient, verstraete2004matrix, paeckel2019time}.
+In both cases, the quench protocol is conducted by keeping the coupling $J$ constant, while varying the transverse field linearly with time:

-For simulations employing periodic boundary conditions, the time-dependent variational principle (TDVP) \cite{haegeman2011time, haegeman2016unifying, paeckel2019time} was used instead, while retaining the same values of $D$ and $\chi$ as in TEBD.
+As noted in the Introduction, we propose an alternative definition of kinks in this work; however, unless otherwise specified, kink counting follows the standard definitions given in Eqs.~(\ref{eq:kink_ising}) and (\ref{eq:kink_potts}) for the Ising and Potts models, respectively.

+For the Rydberg model with $1/r^6$ van der Waals interactions, time evolution was simulated using the Time-Dependent Variational Principle (TDVP) \cite{haegeman2011time, haegeman2016unifying}.
+The long-range interactions were approximated using a sum of 7 exponentials\cite{pirvu2010matrix, schollwock2011density}, i.e., $1/r^6 = \sum_{i=1}^{11} c_i\lambda_i^r$.
+The coefficients $c_i$ and exponents $\lambda_i$ were determined by minimizing the cost function defined as:

+This optimization process followed the method described in \cite{pirvu2010matrix}.
+The maximum error in this approximation was $\sim 10^{-10}$, with a cost function $\sim 1.3 \times 10^{-19}$.